This city ranked best in South Carolina for LGBTQ+ equality

-"Columbia got a ranking of 82, which is the highest ranking in South Carolina," said Tameika Isaac Devine, Councilwoman for Columbia.
-"It’s about being inclusive and intentional on making sure that city of Columbia, our capital city is inclusive to everybody."
+"Columbia got a ranking of 82, which is the highest ranking in South Carolina," said Columbia City Council Member Tameika Isaac Devine.
+"It’s about being inclusive and intentional on making sure that the City of Columbia, our capital city, is inclusive to everybody."

 Cities were ranked by non-discrimination laws, municipality as employer, municipal services, law enforcement, and leadership on LGBTQ+ equality.